 The ultimate highlights of the museum are our Mi-24 combat helicopter and a MiG-21MF ‘9603’ fighter recieved in April 2021.
 The latter is being currently restored to its original factory finish.

-There is another MiG-21bis fighter jet that was put on display by its four owners in November 2019.
-The four owners decided to remove this fighter from the collection to the AeroPark civil aircraft museum in Budapest.
+There was a MiG-21bis fighter jet that was put on display by its four owners (former members of our museum team) in November 2019.
+The four owners decided to remove this fighter from the collection to the civil aircraft museum ‘AeroPark’ in Budapest.
 After having worked on it full-heartedly to restore it to its original finish, our team is wishing them good luck and continuing the work on our next projects.

 The chief founder and organiser of the museum is Karoly Vandor, an internationally renowned aviation historian, author of several articles, books.
 His team’s enthusiasm marks this unique and very interesting collection about the soviet airbases of Debrecen, Esztergom, Kadafalva, Kalocsa, Kunmadaras, Pápa, Sármellék, Székesfehérvár, Tököl, Veszprém-Szentkirályszabadja.